 Now we need your help.
 If your buddy signed up you up for promotional text messages because he was drunk or thought it was funny, there probably is no case.
 But if your buddy signed you up because the company asked for the numbers of friends and family, you may have a case.

 As noted, most of these cases are handled as class actions.
 It is expensive to litigate a single case (unless you can prove you received 1000’s of unwanted text messages).
-If you know of a business seeking to sign up “friends and family” for promotional text messages, call us.
+If you know of a business seeking to sign up “friends and family” for promotional text messages or sending you unsolicited text messages, call us.

-Please note that telemarketers can only send spam texts to a wrong number once.
-They are supposed to offer an easy opt out mechanism.
+Wrong numbers happen.
+Generally telemarketers can only send spam texts to a wrong number once.
+The law requires an easy opt out mechanism.
+Most senders simply ask that you reply with the word STOP to stop future text messages.
 If a company makes a mistake either because your phone number once belonged to someone else or because your buddy played a prank and signed you up, that’s not on the telemarketer.
 The cases we handle typically involve multiple texts and no way to stop them.

 For more information, visit our TCPA robocall claims information page.
 Ready to see if you have a case?
 Contact us online, by email or by phone at 202-800-9791.
 All inquiries are protected by the attorney – client privilege.